Curriculum®, in a nutshell

 piece involves you looking for ways to hold students accountable

-(awarding of marks or points) for the actual learning of the
+(the awarding of marks or points) for the actual learning of

-objective, not just "doing the assignment".
-This adds
+the objective, not just "doing the assignment".
+This

-tremendous transparency to your classroom.
-Simply tell students
+adds tremendous transparency to your classroom.
+Let students

-(preferably in a written form) what they are expected to know
+be aware (preferably in a written form) of what they are expected

-or be able to do in order to pass off that objective.
-Then after
+to know or be able to do in order to pass off that objective.

-they complete the assignment, have them prove or demonstrate
+Then after they complete the assignment, have them prove or

-at the bottom layer with the more simple types of thinking -
+starts at the bottom layer with the more simple types of thinking

 each requiring a more complex thought process.
 The actual assignments